justinsisley/Ghost-Starter-Kit/README.md

 After that, you'll need a few global Node.js packages for development.

 ```
-npm install -g bower gulp
+npm install -g gulp
 ```

-Once you've got Node.js, Bower and Gulp installed, you can install the project's dependencies by running
+Once you've got Node.js and Gulp installed, you can install the project's dependencies by running

 ```
 npm install
 ```

-The command above will also install and update the project's Bower dependencies.
-You should run it if you've installed or upgraded any package using NPM or Bower.

 ## Development